antleaf/doapr/webroot/content/repositories/chemrxiv.md

 ---
-date: 2022-07-13
+date: 2022-09-26
 draft: false
 repository_id: chemrxiv
 title: ChemRxiv
 description: ChemRxiv (pronounced 'chem-archive') is a free submission, distribution and archive service for unpublished preprints in chemistry and related areas.
 academic_applicant_only: 'No'
-accepted_content_formats: PDF, PPT
+accepted_content_formats: PDF
-accepted_content_language: English
+accepted_content_languages: English
-accepted_content_level: Research manuscripts only
+accepted_content_level: Research manuscripts and reviews only
-accepted_content_types: Research manuscripts only (Preprints)
+accepted_content_types: Research manuscripts, reviews (Preprints)
 accepted_supplementary_content: Any type of supplementary file or weblink can be associated as supporting information on the preprint page.
 access_to_content: Anyone may access full items free of charge